 Any communication, with the exception of court process documentation, required or permitted to be given in terms of these Terms and Conditions will be valid and effective only if in writing but it will be competent to give notice by e-mail by sending an email to both email addresses in the Schedule.

-Any Party may by notice to any other Party change the physical address chosen as its domicilium citandi et executandi to another physical address in South African or e-mail address, provided that the change will become effective on the 5th (fifth) Business Day following the receipt of the notice by the addressee.
+Any Party may by notice to any other Party change the email address chosen as its domicilium citandi et executandi to another physical address in South African or e-mail address, provided that the change will become effective on the 5th (fifth) Business Day following the receipt of the notice by the addressee.

 Any notice to a Party –